 - Running Gag: "Doomed Rarity" fantasy sequences, and Spike's attempts to steal Rarity's gems.

 - Sapient Steed: Deconstructed in the climax.
-Twilight is not amused by Spike's attempt to ride her into battle, but ultimately decides humor him this once.
+Twilight is not amused by Spike's attempt to ride her into battle, but ultimately decides to humor him this once.

 - The Diamond Dogs.
 They're poachers who hide behind the trees.